Tonight in Sydney there will be an opening for The Human Environment, an exhibition held to raise funds for newly formed Climate Council.

 I haven’t I posted anything new up here since I returned from Seoul and Tokyo months ago but I’ve been quietly busy behind the scenes.

 I worked in conjunction with Marlin Communications to create six portraits of women who have all suffered from breast cancer.
 Sadly, the statistics are one in six women will not survive beyond five years after treatment which makes the work and support of NBCF so essential.
+To read the stories of these brave women, follow the link HERE.

 This morning I fly out to South Korea – super exciting!
 It seems 2013 is all about Asia for Paperform.